maaelle/architecture_network_analysis/README.md

 ## Architecture

 Our final architecture can be resumed into 5 different apps connected to 2 databases.
-If you want any details about how we design our system, see the topic [How did we design our architecture?](#how-did-we-design-our-architecture).
+If you want any details about how we designed our system, see the topic [How did we design our architecture?](#how-did-we-design-our-architecture).

 ### General schema